IRS Form 12277 Instructions

 Discharge of property

-A lien discharge does not absolve the taxpayer of the taxes they still owe.
-However, it removes the government’s legal claim to the property from the property itself.
+A lien discharge does not absolve the taxpayer of the unpaid taxes they still owe.
+However, it removes the government’s legal claim to the taxpayer’s property from the property itself.

-When might I be able to obtain a discharge of property from a tax lien?
+When Can I obtain a discharge of property from a tax lien?

 Internal Revenue Code Section 6325(b) authorizes the discharge of property secured by a federal tax lien under one of the following circumstances: